 OPENNESS.
 We encourage the open exchange of information and ideas.

 RESPONSIBILITY.
 We acknowledge that, along with our successes, we will make mistakes.
 Both our successes and mistakes will help us grow and meet our mission.

 *Adopted in part from UVM’s “Our Common Ground”

 The Vermont Genetics Network (VGN) is funded by a five-year, $16.5 million award from the National Institue of General Medical Sciences (NIGMS), and is part of a National Institutes of Health (NIH) initiative called IDeA Networks of Biomedical Research Excellence (INBRE).
-Under the direction of Dr. Judith Van Houten, the VGN, which links scientists at Castleton State College, Green Mountain College, Johnson State College, Lyndon State Colleges, Middlebury College, Norwich University and Saint Michael's College to resources at UVM, is designed to provide funding for research, equipment and technology necessary to enhance competitiveness for national funding for genetics research.
+Under the direction of Rex Forehand, the VGN, which links scientists at Castleton University, Green Mountain College, Northern Vermont University, Middlebury College, Norwich University and Saint Michael's College to resources at UVM, is designed to provide funding for research, equipment and technology necessary to enhance competitiveness for national funding for genetics and/or human health and behavior research.
 Other aims of the project include increasing the number of undergraduates who go on to biomedical careers from the baccalaureate colleges, to provide and support bioinformatics capability in the state, and to increase the diversity of biomedical scientists.

 Another key piece available through the VGN is the Bioinformatics Core, a constantly evolving information network used to gather, store, analyze and integrate biological and genetic information gained from the microarray process and other kinds of experiments and turn it into significant conclusions about how cells function.
-Dr. James Vincent is the Director of the Bioinformatics Core.
+Dr. Fan Zhang is the Director of the Bioinformatics Core.